backoffice-plus/formbuilder-embedded/README.md

 Adjust dist/index.html path to asset files.

-See embedding-example.html for an example how to use it in the embedding application.
+See embedding-example.html for an example how to use it in the embedding application (paths to asset directory should be relative)